 Canoe Thought Starter: Employing Change Management to Successfully Implement New Tech

 Canoe Thought Starters is a blog series that explores timely topics for alternative investors, including institutional investors, capital allocators, asset servicing firms, and wealth managers.
 Designed as thought exercises to drive conversations within your firm, these discussions are inspired by our recent interactions with clients, prospects, and influencers in the industry.
-This month, we are discussing what it takes to successfully implement a new technology.
+This month, in part two, we are discussing what it takes to successfully implement a new technology.
+Missed part one, Change Management’s Role in a New Tech Implementation?
+Check out our to-do list framework to better understand how your new tech may impact existing processes.

 Understanding Your Business and Objectives